 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+The doctor will review possible problems, like:

 - A drop in blood pressure during hemodialysis

 - Nausea, vomiting

 - Disruption of calcium and phosphorus balance, resulting in weakened bones

 Heart problems may increase the risk of problems from hemodialysis.

 The kidneys have many important jobs.
 They clear toxins out of the blood and help balance salt levels.
 Dialysis may be needed if the kidneys are not able to work well.
 It may be started when the kidneys have lost more than 90% of their function.
 Hemodialysis can help to:

 - Remove waste and excess fluid from your blood

 - Keep a safe level of salts in the body, such as potassium, sodium, and chloride